 - If you were sent to me by a court or an employer for evaluation or treatment, the court or employer expects a report from me.
 If this is your situation, please talk with me before you tell me anything you do not want the court or your employer to know.
 You have a right to tell me only what you are comfortable telling.

 - Are you suing someone or being sued?
 Are you charged with a crime?
 If so, and if you tell the court that you are seeing me, I may then be ordered to show the lawyers my records.
 Please talk to your lawyer about what to say to me.

 - If you make a serious threat to harm yourself or another person, the law requires me to try to protect you or that other person.
 I simply cannot promise never to tell others about threats you make.

 - If I believe that a child, older adult, or other dependent person has been or will be abused or neglected, I am legally required to report this to the authorities.

 As a therapist, my legal and moral duty is to protect your confidentiality, but I also have a duty under the law to the wider community and to myself if there is harm, threat of harm, or threat of neglect.

-There is one time when I might talk about you with another therapist.
-I ask you now to understand and agree to let me do this.
-I sometimes talk with other therapists or other professionals about my clients, because it helps me to provide high-quality treatment.
+I may talk about you with other therapists or other professionals because it helps me to provide high-quality treatment (e.g., case consultation).
 These professionals are also required to keep your information private.
 I maintain your privacy with them.
 I never tell them your name, I change or skip some facts about you, and I tell only what they need to know to understand your situation and help me.